reduxjs/redux-toolkit/docs/api/createAction.md

 In principle, Redux lets you use any kind of value as an action type.
 Instead of strings, you could theoretically use numbers, [symbols](https://developer.mozilla.org/en-US/docs/Glossary/Symbol), or anything else ([although it's recommended that the value should at least be serializable](https://redux.js.org/faq/actions#why-should-type-be-a-string-or-at-least-serializable-why-should-my-action-types-be-constants)).

-However,  `redux-starter-kit` rests on the assumption that you use string action types.
+However, Redux Starter Kit rests on the assumption that you use string action types.
 Specifically, some of its features rely on the fact that with strings, the `toString()` method of an `createAction()` action creator returns the matching action type.
 This is not the case for non-string action types because `toString()` will return the string-converted type value rather than the type itself.

 ```js
 const INCREMENT = Symbol('increment')